 The BigQuery sandbox gives you free access to the power of BigQuery subject to the sandbox's limits.
 The sandbox allows you to use the web UI in the Cloud Console without providing a credit card.
 You can use the sandbox without creating a billing account or enabling billing for your project.

 However, the sandbox mode has significant limitations.
-As such, this mode is NOT suitable for anything other than the exploration of the features of the service.
-Openbridge strongly suggests that this mode is not used with our service.
-If you use or switch to this mode at any point, the risk of losing data is certain.
+As such, it is NOT suitable for anything other than exploring the service's features.
+Openbridge strongly suggests that this mode not be used with our service.
+If you use or switch to this mode at any point, there is a significant risk of failed data loading and data loss.
 Why?

 Per Google Cloud, if you created or switched to a "sandbox" mode, the limits and quotas can be destructive to your data: